Pathogen Genomics for Public Health

 Illustration for Pathogen Genomics for Public Health course.

-Pathogens are a part of life, responsible for illnesses ranging from the common cold to large-scale outbreaks that affect millions.
+Pathogens are part of life, responsible for illnesses ranging from the common cold to large-scale outbreaks affecting millions.
 As infectious diseases continue to evolve, so too must our approaches to surveillance and response.
 Pathogen genomics offers groundbreaking tools to track how diseases emerge, shift, and spread.
 By studying the genetic code of disease-causing pathogens, we can identify both new and familiar threats, track their spread, and guide effective public health action.

 Build the skills and confidence to turn genomic insights into action with the Pathogen Genomics for Public Health series.